 Plastic SCM has a GUI — Glueon.
-It is positioned to be more user friendly.
-But not everyone on a team, especially artists and designers, want to learn a new tool.
+It is positioned as being highly user-friendly.
+But not everyone on a team, especially artists and designers, wants to learn a new tool.
 To avoid version control, some team members may even start using email or DropBox instead.

 How Does Helix Sync Work?

 Helix Sync is an ideal solution.
 Creatives can simply drag and drop assets to version them in a secure Helix Core server.
 It’s easy to get started.

 - Connect to a Helix Visual Client (P4V) workspace.

 - Create using the tools you love — Maya, 3ds Max, Photoshop, and more.

 - Drag and drop assets into a local folder to version and simply “upload” your changes.
 Learn more >>